zama-ai/concrete/docs/guides/manage_keys.md

 ```

 {% hint style="warning" %}
 Do not specify the seed manually in a production environment!
+This is not secure and should only be done for debugging purposes.
 {% endhint %}

 ## Serialization